Hongshan, Wuhan

-Hongshan District (洪山区 (洪山區, Hóngshān Qū)) forms part of the urban core of and is one of 13 urban districts of the prefecture-level city of Wuhan, the capital of Hubei Province, China.
+Hongshan District (洪山区 (Hóngshān Qū)) is one of 13 urban districts of the prefecture-level city of Wuhan, the capital of Hubei Province, China.
 The district is named for Mount Hong, located near East Lake.
 It is the most populous of all the districts, and is the most spacious but least densely populated among the city's seven core districts.

 Geography

 The district is located primarily on the right bank of the Yangtze River but also includes Tianxing Island (天兴洲) and White Sand Island (白沙洲) which are in the Yangtze River.
 The district borders Wuchang and Qingshan to the north and Jiangxia District to the south; it administers the southern bank of the Yangtze, eastern half of East Lake and the northwest of Tangxun Lake; on the left bank it borders, from west to east, Caidian, Hanyang, Jiang'an, Huangpi, and Xinzhou.
 The district also borders Huarong District, part of the prefecture-level city of Ezhou.
 There are several mountains in Hongshan District including Mount Hong (洪山) and Mount Yujia (喻家山/瑜珈山).